stormasm/spanish/log/Readme.md

 ---

+- conducir, to lead or drive
+- este pasillo conduce a la salida, this hallway leads to the exit
+- del edificio, of the building

+---

 - no te rindas, don't give up
 - no te rindas nunca, never give up
 - no te rindas ahora, don't give up now